nreid/vc_tutorials/Part4a_freebayes.md

 - Most genomes are drafts.
 This means that many regions present in the true genome of the reference individual are absent from the reference sequence.
 - Many genomes contain regions of repetitive or highly similar sequence.
 - The genomic composition of individuals within a species can be highly variable, with some regions copied, sometimes many times, or deleted.
-- Finally, some regions present in the reference may simply be resistant to sequencing.
+- Some regions present in the reference may simply be resistant to sequencing.
+- Finally, the sizes of fragments typically sequenced are often smaller than the size of repetitive sequence motifs.

-Because variant callers must assume (conditional on the mapping quality score) that reads aligned to the reference sequence were derived from the homologous region of another individual, these issues mean that your sequence alignments are likely to have problematic regions.
+Because variant callers must assume (conditional on the mapping quality score) that reads aligned to the reference sequence were derived from the homologous region of another individual, these issues mean that your sequence alignments are likely to have problematic regions that lead to unreliable inference.

 These regions come in three main flavors:
 - Regions that have more than expected sequencing coverage because they bear some sequence similarity to regions that are absent (or underrepresented) in the reference sequence.
 - Regions that have less than expected sequencing coverage because they have been deleted or are resistant to sequencing.
-- Regions that have the expected sequencing coverage, but low mapping qualities because there are other very similar regions present in the reference sequence.
+- Regions that have the expected sequencing coverage, but reads mapping there have low mapping qualities because there are other very similar regions present in the reference sequence.

 In regions with excess coverage, true biological variation may be discovered, but it will be unclear if that variation represents polymorphism within an individual, divergence between copies within the same genome, or both.
-In any case, the location of the discovered true variation will also be unknown.
+In any case, the true location of the discovered variation will also be unknown.
 Mapping quality scores may not be of any help here, as high sequence similarity to a missing region can result in high mapping quality scores.
 Furthermore, the excess pileup of reads in some of these regions can be extreme, with hundreds of times the expected coverage.
 This can dramatically slow the variant caller and balloon memory usage, unncessarily stalling an analysis.

 In regions with deficient coverage, sequence variation may be discovered, but called genotypes can be inaccurate.
 For example, a 50kb deletion will not be detected by a variant caller such as `freebayes`.
 If a diploid individual is heterozygous for that deletion, any SNP or short indel genotypes called within that deletion will be called as homozygous.

-Because we are likely to need to filter these regions out later, and the very high coverage ones may be computational bottlenecks, it is a good idea (though not always necessary depending on the application) to exclude them from variant calling.
+Because we are likely to need to filter these regions out later, and the very high coverage ones may be computational bottlenecks, it is a good idea (though not always necessary depending on the application) to exclude them from initial variant calling.

 There are many ways we can accomplish this, here we'll just try to identify 1kb windows with aberrantly high and low coverage and exclude those.
 We'll use `bedtools`, a really excellent program for manipulating genomic windows, and bamtools, which can merge and filter bam files.